Helix Piercing Guide with Images

 The number one rule is that you should always wash your hands well before you touch your helix piercing.
 You don’t want to transfer dirt or bacteria from your hands to your wound.
 You’ll risk causing an infection.
 Unless you have clean hands, remember to keep your hands off your helix piercing.

 It’s best not to mess with your new piercing too much at all.
-If you start to get in the habit of reaching up and twisting your piercing around, you might start doing that before you remember you haven’t washed your hands.
+If you get in the habit of reaching up and twisting your piercing around, you might start touching it before you remember you haven’t washed your hands.
 Instead, protect yourself by resisting the urge to fiddle around with your helix piercing.

-If you mess around with it too much, you might even slow down how quickly it heals.
+If you handle your new piercing too much, you might even slow down how quickly it heals.

 Two times a day, you’ll definitely have to touch your new piercing, but you can use cotton balls and Q-tips instead of your fingers to cut back on the germs.